deephdc/deep-docs/source/user/howto/train-model-remotely.rst

 Paths with the ``rshare`` prefix are Nextcloud paths.
 As always, paths are specific to this example.
 Your module might need different paths.
+If you zipped your files before uploading to Nextcloud you will have to ``rclone copy`` the ``zip`` file, unzip it and copy the contents to the appropriate folders.

 Mounting your dataset *might take some time*, depending on the dataset size, file structure (lots of small files vs few big files), and so on.
 So grab a cup of coffee and prepare for the next steps.